 If you’re looking for some field guides to local birds, we have some recommendations for you.
 We have the first two on this list as part of the library our guests can access.

 - A Guide to the Birds of Puerto Rico and the Virgin Islands by Herbert A. Raffaele, Cindy J. House, John Wiessinger.

 - Puerto Rico’s Birds In Photographs by Mark W. Oberle.
 This one has a CD with the birds’ songs.

 - Aves de Puerto Rico by Virgilio Biaggi (this heavy book is in Spanish, but great illustrations)

 Of course you can go bird watching on your own, but if you want to go on a guided tour, there are a few companies/groups that offer them.

-- BirdingPal recommends local bird watchers to go with on birdwatching outings all around Puerto Rico.
-Check their website to see who is available and for other bird watching information.
+- SOPI recommends local bird watchers to go with on birdwatching outings all around Puerto Rico.
+Check their website for bird watching information.

 - The Puerto Rico Conservation Trust runs birdwatching outings all around Puerto Rico.
 These are basic birdwatching trips.
 Check their website to see what trips are being offered, dates/times and to reserve your tour in English.
 You can call 787-722-5882 for more information.

 - The Puerto Rico Ornithological Society also does guided bird watching outings.
 Check their website for more information.
 These trips are most likely in Spanish, but I am sure many in the group will be bilingual.
 Their website is a great source of information on Puerto Rican birds (they even have recordings of the bird calls along with pictures).

 - Adventours is a tour company that offers birdwatching trips and multi-day tours.
 You can check their website for more information.